w-h-a/data-struct-alg-go/README.md

 # README

-More data structures and algorithms in Go.
+Here are more data structures and algorithms in Go.
+I've arranged them by a working model of the problem/solution.